crab-cr/kemal-session-postgres/README.md

 Kemal.run
 ```

-If you are already using crystal-mysql you can re-use the reference to your connection.
+If you are already using crystal-postgres you can re-use the reference to your connection.

 ## Optional Parameters

 ```
 Session.config do |config|
-  config.cookie_name = "mysql_test"
+  config.cookie_name = "postgres_test"
   config.secret = "a_secret"
-  config.engine = Session::MysqlEngine.new(
+  config.engine = Session::PostgresEngine.new(
     connection: connection,
     sessiontable: "sessions",
     cachetime: 5
   )
   config.timeout = Time::Span.new(1, 0, 0)